cunbex/Smart-House-IOT/README.md

 ## Introduction

 The Smart House IoT project allows you to control various devices and monitor environmental conditions in your house remotely through IoT technologies.
 Whether it's controlling lights, temperature, or security cameras, this project provides a flexible framework to build your smart home system.

+## Documentation

+You can find the project license year Thesis in PDF format [here](pdf/USTHB_Thesis.pdf).
+Keep in mind that i was obligated to write the Thesis in french and i'm too lazy to translate it to english, if you can help with that / provide a solution feel free to email me.

 ## Features